Automating the driving experience

 - A safe velocity and trajectory is then calculated taking into account the environment outside

-Automotive companies such as Mercedes, BMW, Volvo and Tesla are already on track in the race to engineer the self-driving vehicle, with tech companies like Google and Apple also getting involved.
+The companies leading the self-driving race are Waymo, General Motors’ Cruise and Argo AI.
 Getting this technology on the road for commercial use will take some time as there are many roadblocks that will need to be overcome and many laws and legislations that will need to be redefined.

-Eventually, drivers are going to be completely out of the picture and vehicles will be programmed to follow a defined driving pattern, with a very low margin for error.
-In fact, analysts even predict that driverless car performance and safety will surpass human capabilities so drastically that driver operated vehicles will become illegal.
+Eventually, drivers are going to be completely out of the picture and vehicles will be programmed to follow a defined driving pattern, with a low margin for error.
+Analysts predict that driverless car performance and safety will surpass human capabilities so drastically that driver operated vehicles will become illegal.

-We may be a long way from computer networks taking over the role of driving vehicles, but it is a path that technology is leading us down and opening up a world of possibilities for the telematics industry.
+It may be a while before computer networks take over the role of driving vehicles, but we are closer than ever.
+Technology is opening up a world of possibilities for the telematics and fleet industries.

 If you liked this post, let us know!